AmaanSayyad/APT-Casino-Somnia/README.md

-# APT Casino - Monad Testnet
+# APT Casino - Somnia Testnet

-A decentralized casino platform built on Monad Testnet with Pyth Entropy for provably fair gaming and MetaMask Smart Accounts integration.
+A decentralized casino platform built on Somnia Testnet with Pyth Entropy for provably fair gaming and MetaMask Smart Accounts integration.

 ## 🎮 The Story Behind APT Casino